nottheend/moverview/README.md

 # Firefly Dashboard

-A custom dashboard UI for [Firefly-III](https://www.firefly-iii.org/), designed to run as a **packaged Cloudron app** with Cloudron OIDC single sign-on.
+A custom dashboard UI for [Firefly-III](https://www.firefly-iii.org/), designed to run as a **packaged Cloudron app** with Cloudron proxyAuth single sign-on.

 **Current state:** read-only dashboard — asset account balances + recent transactions.
-Auth via Cloudron OIDC (true SSO — users are already logged in from the Cloudron dashboard).
+Auth via Cloudron proxyAuth (true SSO — users are already logged in from the Cloudron dashboard).
 The Firefly API token lives only on the server, never in the browser.

 ---